runwayml/javascript/README.md

 ## Library

-Ideally this will be a Processing Library that manages the OSC connection to Runway.
-For now all examples are using Processing [oscP5](http://www.sojamo.de/libraries/oscP5/) library.
+Ideally this will be a JavaScript Library that manages the socket connections.
+For now all examples are using [socket.io](https://socket.io/) to get real-time data.
+Some examples use [p5.js](https://p5js.org/) to draw things on the canvas.

 ## Contributing